Electoral threshold: Electoral thresholds in various countries

-In Poland's Sejm, Lithuania's Seimas, Germany's Bundestag and New Zealand's House of Representatives, the threshold is 5% (in Poland, additionally 8% for a coalition of two or more parties submitting a joint electoral list and in Lithuania, additionally 7% for coalition).
-However, in New Zealand, if a party wins a directly elected seats, the threshold does not apply.
+In Poland's Sejm, Lithuania's Seimas, Germany's Bundestag, Kazakhstan's Mäjilis and New Zealand's House of Representatives, the threshold is five percent (in Poland, additionally eight percent for a coalition of two or more parties submitting a joint electoral list and in Lithuania, additionally seven percent for coalition).
+However, in Germany and New Zealand, if a party wins a constituency seat, the threshold does not apply.

-The threshold is 3.25% in Israel's Knesset (it was 1% before 1992, 1.5% in 1992–2003 and 2% 2003–2014) and 7% in the Turkish parliament.
-In Poland, ethnic minority parties do not have to reach the threshold level to get into the parliament and so there is always a small German minority representation (at minimum, one member) in the Sejm.
-In Romania, for the ethnic minority parties there is a different threshold than for the national parties that run for the Chamber of Deputies.
+Israel's Knesset uses a threshold of 3.25 percent.
+(It was 1% before 1992, 1.5% from 1992 to 2003, and 2% from 2003 to 2014.)
+The Turkish parliament uses an electoral threshold of seven percent.
+In Poland, ethnic minority parties do not have to reach a threshold to get into the parliament, so there is often a small German minority representation in the Sejm.
+In Romania, a different threshold is used for ethnic minority parties than for national parties that run for the Chamber of Deputies.